AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 - Collision detection and scoring
 - Configurable ball and paddle speeds
 - Four-digit seven-segment score display
-- Hardware implementation and verification on an FPGA board
+- Hardware implementation and verification on a Spartan-7 FPGA

 ## Design overview